Russell-Waterhouse/blog/content/post/layers.md

 - in docker
 - in kubernetes
 - on a VM
-- sending a react Bundle to the frontend to do DOM manipilations in single-threaded scripting lanuage
+- sending a React Bundle to the frontend to do DOM manipulations in single-threaded scripting language.

 And here's the crazy thing.
-A quick spike to setup Rust, Axum, and datastar showed me the developer experience feels just as good as react and express.
+A quick spike to set up Rust, Axum, and Datastar showed me the developer experience feels about as good as React and Express.
+For every hiccup I encountered in a quick spike, I could point to at least one hiccup that React and Express have given me in a project of similar complexity.

 So, we made this giant trade for... preference for JavaScript?

+JavaScript, the language renown for being so beloved?

-But lets say we wanted to abandon the web for thick clients. if we want thick clients, we'll have to make the user download our application and run it.
+But let us say we wanted to abandon the web for thick clients.
+If we want thick clients, we'll have to make the user download our application and run it.

 Okay, cool, cut out the browser, I'm all for it.

-so how should we put the bits on the screen?
+So how should we put the bits on the screen?

-electron? i sure hope you like spending money on RAM andspinning CPU fans.
+Electron?
+I sure hope you like spending money on RAM and spinning CPU fans.

-OpenGL? hasn't been updated on MacOS in years.
+OpenGL?
+Hasn't been updated on MacOS in years.

 So, Vulkan?
 You'll be eating more complexity cost there, but sure.

+...

 okay so as I write this, I think I feel less stressed.